lennym/lambda-bundler/README.md

 # lambda-bundler

-Script to deploy lambda functions to AWS from the command line
+Utility to deploy lambda functions to AWS from the command line with optional middleware

 ## Usage